alist-org/docs/docs/guide/drivers/Trainbit.md

 We open the home page and press F12, open the developer mode, select the network, search the list in the search bar, you can see "`listoffiles`", click, and then select the response to format the value in it yourself (you can also format it without formatting Find it slowly by yourself) [fill in the schematic diagram for details](#fill-in-the-example)

+- How to format: search your own browser for json online formatting

 ## matters needing attention